diogne/diogne/README.md

     - Google Cloud Platform : Firebase, Firestore,
     - TailwindCSS
     - UiPath
-- 👀 I’m currently learning about cryptocurrencies
-- 💞️ I’m looking to collaborate on anything I would find meaningful
+- 💞️ OK to collaborate on anything I would find meaningful
-- :chess_pawn: Always up for playing chess ('Jerouge' on chess.com) or go ('Vauban' on kgs)
+- :chess_pawn: Always up for playing chess or go
-- Portfolio :
-    - www.anagraal.com
-    - www.my-world-nft.com